lrozek/redis-stream-trace-context-propagation/README.md

 2022-02-17 10:46:24.523  INFO [producer,7a1c6b3aa94d7cb5,7a1c6b3aa94d7cb5] 1 --- [nio-8080-exec-3] p.l.r.s.t.p.controller.RedisController   : following stream entry added: MapBackedRecord{recordId=*, kvMap={name=John}}
 ```

-- when stream entry was add to a stream via call `redisTemplate#opsForStream()#add(record)` there is missing egress instrumentation to propagate trace context.
+- when the stream entry was added to a stream via call `redisTemplate#opsForStream()#add(record)` there is a missing egress instrumentation to propagate trace context.
   This can be checked by reading all stream entries via `redic-cli`.
-In below output only one key-value pair is present, ie `name` -> `John`
+In the below output only one key-value pair is present, ie `name` -> `John`

 ```shell
 docker-compose exec redis redis-cli XREAD STREAMS mystream ID 0 $